bigenergy/fastpipes/README.md

 # Fast Pipes

 A modern, high-performance pipe system for items, fluids, and energy — optimized for low overhead on servers and clients.
-Built for **NeoForge 1.21.1** with optional JEI and Jade integration.
+Built for **Forge 1.20.1** with optional JEI and Jade integration.

 ---